 Pour the poet into the art and the art into the poet.

-Poets Studio is based on the idea that focusing on goals is the key to lasting growth as poet.
-Poets Studio is a weekly workshop that runs from October 1 - May 31 each year.
+Poets Studio is based on the idea that focusing on goals is the key to lasting growth as a poet.
+Poets Studio is a weekly workshop that runs for 24 sessionms.
 It is designed to give form and focus to your poetry writing.
 The Poets Studio is open to applications from all poets (see application information below).
 Poets join the Poets Studio either as members or as auditors and attend for the entire session.
 This creates the Poets Studio's special experience: a steady, supportive, and comprehensive study of your poetry among other poets.

 Modeled after the famed Actors Studio (whose members included Marlon Brando, Robert de Niro, Norman Mailer, Eli Wallach, Sidney Poitier, Edward Albee, Marilyn Monroe, and James Dean), the Attic Institute's Poets Studio provides a private place for poets to work together in the development, experimentation, and completion of new poems and sequences of poems.